Fox & Partners respects your privacy and is committed to protecting your personal data.

 - Usage Data includes information about how our website is used from behaviours associated with IP addresses only.
 Technical and Usage Data is aggregated and anonymous and therefore not personal data.

 - Marketing and Communications Data includes your preferences in receiving marketing from us and your communication preferences.
-From time to time we may record details of our interactions with you, past work and work and work opportunities.
+From time to time we may record details of our interactions with you, past work and work opportunities.

 If you fail to provide personal data